 Benefits: Superb harmonics, Fantastic overdriven tone, Extended tube life

-- How To Choose The Best 5-Watt Tube Amp For You
+- How To Choose The Right Amp For You

 The Marshall DSL5CR is our Top Pick.
 This amp features a twin-channel design and comes with a pair of ECC83s tubes in the preamp section and an ECC99 in the power amplifier for a great tube tone in a convenient size.